oasys/www.oasys.net/content/posts/updating-azurerm-template-from-terraform/index.md

 ### Sequencing

-Each of the above changes must be applied in sequence.
-Since the `azurerm_template_deployment` does not have the output value in its state until it is redeployed.
+Each of the above changes must be applied in sequence because the `azurerm_template_deployment` does not have the output value in its state until it is redeployed.
 Performing a terraform apply will update the template in place and redeploy.
 Since it is redeployed in the same